MasayukiNagai/Scripts/slack_notifier/README.md

 ## Preparation

-Go to https://api.slack.com/apps and *Activate Incoming Webhooks*.
-Then, generate **Webhook URL**.
+Go to https://api.slack.com/apps and *Create New App*.
+Then, go to *Incoming Webhooks* in settings and turn on *Activate Incoming Webhooks*.
+Finally, generate **Webhook URL** from *Add New Webhook to Workspace*.

-To use the webhook url, you can either
+To use the webhook URL you just generated, you can either

 1. Set an enviroment variable (in, for example, .bash_profile or .zprofile)